turnbullerin/autoinject/docs/source/overview.rst

     Stuff()
     # This should print "!BAR!", as the weight of the second constructor is higher than the first or third

+From 1.1.0, objects may define a ``__cleanup__()`` method which is called when they are removed from the global or context cache.
+It is also called via the ``atexit`` module at the end of program execution.
+A future version will add this behaviour to non-cached objects when they leave the scope from which they were invoked.
+The intended purpose is to ensure resources are cleaned up properly from injected classes (e.g. database connections).

+    from autoinject import injector

+    @injector.injectable
+    class InjectableClass:

+        def __init__():
+            self._is_active = True

+        def __cleanup__():
+            self._is_active = False

 Leveraging Entry Points
 -----------------------